 How to build a culture of service within a school?
-How to help students integrate an ethos of service within their lives?
+How to help students integrate an ethos of service into their lives?

 Heidi, a high school senior from New York City, was one of the “youth consultants” who helped write the Longhouse School mission statement in the summer of 2025.
 Here she writes about her personal experiences volunteering on multiple projects.
 It is slightly edited to improve flow.